 When you’re in South Africa, make sure you get the chance to visit Dyer Island.
 Here you’ll have the opportunity to encounter Bottlenose dolphins and Humpback dolphins!
 Check out this great video of some of these playful creatures!

-Contrary to popular believe, they’re not the mindless killers people believe them to be, but are in fact highly selective hunters, feeding on a variety of fish, seals, and even dolphins.
+Contrary to popular believe, they’re not the mindless killers people believe them to be; they are highly selective hunters, feeding on a variety of fish, seals, and even dolphins.
 Their finely developed senses allow them to detect the electrical impulses of their prey.

 The Great White is one of the most ancient and adapted species of the ocean, believed to have been around for over 70 million years.
 Their very first ancestors may have even outlived the dinosaurs and the ice age, appearing as early as 200 – 500 million years ago!
 Yet there is still much we need to discover about these awe-inspiring guardians of the deep.

 Cape Fur Seals are the only resident seals in South Africa.
 You can find a colony of nearly 60,000 Cape Fur Seals at Geyser Rock- just off the coast of Gansbaai.
-These guys are super playful and as you can see, a bit proud.
-They are mammals which mean that they give live birth to their young and feed them with milk.
-This also means that they cannot breathe underwater.
+These guys are super playful and, as pictured, a bit proud.
+They are mammals which means they cannot breathe underwater.
 Their diet consists mostly of bony fish but they also eat squid, octopus and occasionally crayfish (rock lobster).
 Fully-grown male seals, or ‘bulls’, can weigh more than 300 kg while females, or ‘cows’, are much smaller, weighing around 80 kg.

 Are you ready to take the family on an adventure of a lifetime with this South African Family Adventure!
 Immerse yourself in the beautiful Garden Route, spend some time in Cape Town, and discover the Marine Big 5 in Hermanus!
 Learn more about our handcrafted African Family Adventure here.
 Start planning your next getaway today, give us a call and speak with our Africa Travel Specialists, 888-229-0082.
 Need a little more inspiration, click here to discover our handcrafted itineraries and unique destinations.